 Our first prediction is already coming to life, but users will no longer use handheld phones to interact with people as well as online communication.
 Computers in the form of glasses or sunglasses will be the interface that surrounds the vision of our real world.
 While naturists certainly won’t appreciate these, it will allow us to never be glued to a smartphone again.
 The future of computers will exist through these glasses, and we’ll be able to make phone calls, send texts, and even surf the web.
 Through the simple motion of our eyes, we can simulate the click of a mouse and let the glasses be our connection to the internet world.

 The desktop computer will be completely phased out in 30 years.
 The future of computers has become all about portability and wireless control.
-The desktop, in today’s technological advancements, is an old and clunky piece of a equipment.
-Micro technology will continue to evolve, and we’ll be able to hold the same computing power of today on the tip of our finger.
+The desktop, in today’s technological advancements, is an old and clunky piece of equipment.
+Microtechnology will continue to evolve, and we’ll be able to hold the same computing power of today on the tip of our fingers.
 The mouse and keyboard will be the first elements to go.
 Through the evolution of touchscreens and voice commands, we’ll see a world similar to the movie Minority Report

 Finally, the internet should disappear within 30 years as well.
 We know this is a big stretch, and we can’t say for sure what we think it will be replaced with, but our methods of communication over online resources will change for good and for the better.
 The internet as we know it today will no longer be sufficient for the communication lines that need to have open in the year 2040.
 If you’ve got the passion, you could be the one who makes their mark with a worldwide change in the future of computers.